 Sahana graduated from York University with an Honours BA in History and is a recent graduate of the Applied Museum Studies program at Algonquin College.
 She also works at various City of Toronto museum sites.
 She is passionate about Tudor history, reading historical fiction and YA novels, superheroes, and travelling.

 Madeline is an alumni of the Fleming College Museum Management and Curatorship Studies program, and a recent graduate of the Cultural Analysis and Social Theory M.A. at Wilfrid Laurier University where her focus was on cultural memory, community, and art.
 She also has a specialisation in knitting, crafting, and drinking more cups coffee than humanly possible.

-Alyssa received an Honours BA in Classical Studies from Wilfrid Laurier University, and is currently a Master of Museum Studies candidate with the Faculty of Information at the University of Toronto.
+Alyssa received an Honours BA in Classical Studies from Wilfrid Laurier University, and an MMSt (Master of Museum Studies) with the Faculty of Information at the University of Toronto.
 Alyssa is particularly interested in exhibition development and interpretive planning – two skills she is working to hone while at Campbell House Museum.
 New to the city, Alyssa is happily on the hunt for the best tacos in Toronto!

 Virginia is a graduate from the University of Toronto with a Bachelor of Arts in English and Drama.
 She is also a Toronto-based Stage Manager,currently completing her stage management apprenticeship.
 After working as an Assistant Stage Manager for The Hogtown Experience (Hogtown Collective) at Campbell House Museum this summer, she is excited to join the team at the museum itself!